 Germany’s dramatic 20th century history shouldn’t distract from some of its older gems.
 Head to the city of Cologne and discover several beautiful Roman churches - lovingly restored after the war.
 You can learn more about Cologne’s Roman history by heading to the Romisch Germanisches Museum.Beaches in Germany

-A day at the beach might not be one of the first things which springs to mind when you picture Germany.
+A day at the beach might not be one of the first things which springs to mind when you picture holidays in Germany.
 But the Baltic coast at the far north of the country boasts some of the finest untouched stretches of sand in Europe.
 There are lots of little islands where you can get away from it all.
 The biggest island, Rügen, has more than 30 miles of beaches.
 Visit several seaside resorts, such as the popular Binz, where you can enjoy a walk along the promenade.

 There’s far more to the food and drink of Germany than sausages, sauerkraut and a good beer.
 You’ll find lots more delicious grub on the menu, and you’ll often be surprised by the variety of the dishes.
 It’s often very regionalised, with fish popular along the Baltic coast.
 Breaded pork or chicken schnitzels, curry-wurst and ham hocks are usually available wherever you visit.
 For those with a sweet tooth, try a slice of Black Forest gateau or a German Christmas cookie.Restaurants in Germany